Colorado State vs. Utah State NCAA Football Odds, Plays and Insights | October 22, 2021

 - Colorado State's games this year have gone over the total in one out of five opportunities (20%).

-- When Colorado State scores more than 29.5 points, it is 2-0 against the spread and 2-0 overall.
+- Colorado State is 2-0 against the spread and 2-0 overall this season when the team records more than 29.5 points.

-- When Colorado State picks up more than 441.3 yards, the team is 2-1 against the spread and 2-2 overall.
+- Colorado State is 2-1 against the spread and 2-2 overall when the team churns out more than 441.3 yards.

-- The Rams have five giveaways this season, while the Aggies have eight takeaways .

 - Find the latest spread and moneyline odds for Colorado State at SISportsbook.